MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-data-services/includes/4-sql-managed-instance.md

 - **Business critical (preview)** - This service tier is designed for workloads that require the best performance and highest level of availability.
 This service tier has no limits for memory or cores and uses availability groups to provide high availability with read scale-out.

 Both service tiers are billed on a per core basis but also include the ability to use Azure Hybrid Benefit licensing and a developer option for no cost.
-Business critical service tier is currently under preview so does not incur any charges for use.
+Business critical service tier is currently under preview so don't incur any charges for use.

 ### Azure integration

-When you deploy an Azure SQL Managed instance, billing, usage, metrics, and logs are all integrated into the Azure ecosystem.
+When you deploy an Azure SQL Managed instance, billing, usage, metrics, and logs are all integrated with Azure automatically.
 Furthermore, by default you can use Azure interfaces such as the portal and CLI to deploy and configure an Azure SQL Managed Instance.

 Integration with Azure for Azure Arc-enabled SQL Managed instance depends on which [connectivity mode](https://docs.microsoft.com/azure/azure-arc/data/connectivity) you use.

 Integration with Azure is handled automatically with direct connected mode through Azure Arc agents and the Azure Arc data controller.
 All Azure interfaces such as the Azure portal can be used for deployment and configuration.

 If you use indirect-connected mode, a minimal amount of data must be sent to Azure for billing purposes.
 Optionally, you can export data such as metrics and logs.
-Deployment and configuration through the Azure portal is not supported indirect-connected mode.
+Deployment and configuration through the Azure portal isn't supported indirect-connected mode.
 However, interfaces such as the az CLI and kubectl can still be used for deployment and configuration.

 ## Comparison of management capabilities